redexp/simple-object-query/README.md

 `bower install simple-object-query`

-Really simple lib with no need to learn some string query language.
+Really simple lib to find a deep value in an object

 I'll use this source object for all examples
 ```javascript